 Intensive generation of ideas

-The first step in the thinking process is to build the identity of a high-speed train, ones we have imagined since the 1970s.
-In this step, an innovator will spend time describing and thinking about the current object, the service or the process in a very complete and systematic way.
+The first step in the thinking process is to build the identity of a high-speed train, one we have imagined since the 1970s.
+In this step, an innovator will spend time describing and thinking about the current object, the service, or the process in a very complete and systematic way.

 Our mind does this almost on a daily basis without us realising it.
 Imagine yourself going to buy a new personal computer, and you are looking at this great notebook.
 Your thoughts would be: “Oh look at this thing, it’s light so that I can carry around without hurting my back, the screen is full HD which allows me to watch movies comfortably, it has 3 ports USB and 1 port RJ45 so it’s convenient to connect to many devices, the price, however, is quite over the top…”.

-Human mind scanning and taking notes of a daily object’s identity such as a mango in only seconds, yet for more complex objects and systems, it might take a few hours.
+The human mind scanning and taking notes of a daily object’s identity such as a mango in only seconds, yet for more complex objects and systems, it might take a few hours.
 A systematic mapping of an object’s identity, in this case, can contain up to 100- 300 items.
-In the case of TGV, the list of identities will look like this in the very beginning:
+In the case of TGV – Train à Grande Vitesse (High-speed train in France), the list of identities will look like this in the very beginning:

 This description is the innovator’s starting material